leafo/gh-actions-lua/install-lua/README.md

 [![Actions Status](https://github.com/leafo/gh-actions-lua/workflows/test/badge.svg)](https://github.com/leafo/gh-actions-lua/actions)

-Builds Lua and installs it into the `.lua/` directory in the working directory.
+Builds and installs Lua into the `.lua/` directory in the working directory.
 Adds the `.lua/bin` to the `PATH` environment variable so `lua` can be called directly in workflows.

+For full example, see https://github.com/leafo/gh-actions-lua/blob/master/README.md

 ## Usage